idlesign/vininfo/README.md

 $ uv tool upgrade makeapp
 ```

-Clone the source code the repository and switch into its directory:
+Clone the source code from the repository and switch into its directory:

 ```shell
 # bootstrap the utilities